odraencoded/armoire/README.md

 Armoire is a javascript library that helps switching between alternate CSS stylesheets.

+## Purpose

+Have you ever heard of the HTML standard for alternate stylesheets?
+No?
+That's because it was designed in a way that turned out to be extremely useless and nobody cares about it anymore.
+Armoire is a library that aims to fix the problems in the alternate stylesheets spec and maybe make the technology relevant again.

 ## Basic Usage

 First, give an `id` to your alternate stylesheets.